 As a company with publicly traded equity securities, we are subject to additional reporting requirements of the Securities Exchange Act of 1934, or the Exchange Act and the Sarbanes-Oxley Act of 2002, which we refer to as the "Sarbanes-Oxley Act."
 The Sarbanes-Oxley Act requires that we maintain effective disclosure controls and procedures and internal control over financial reporting.
-Our independent public accountants auditing our financial statements are required to attest to the effectiveness of our internal control over financial reporting.
-In order to continue to maintain the effectiveness of our disclosure controls and procedures and internal control over financial reporting significant resources and management oversight is required.
+Our independent public accountants auditing our financial statements are required to attest to the effectiveness of our internal control over financial control over financial reporting.
+In order to continue to maintain the effectiveness of our disclosure controls and procedures and internal control over financial control over financial reporting significant resources and management oversight is required.